-Do you know that dogs see color?
+Do dogs see color?

-At one time, it was thought that dogs could only see in shades of gray.
-It’s now known that dogs do see colors, although in a smaller range than humans.
+At one time, it was thought that dogs could only see shades of gray.But it’s now known that dogs do see colors, although in a smaller range than humans.
 Dogs don’t see colors the way we do, but they do notice differences in colors by the shade intensity.
 Humans have three color detecting cells called cones.
-They can identify red, blue, green and yellow wavelengths.
-Dogs have only two cones that allows them to only see the blue and yellow wavelengths.
+They can identify red, blue, green, and yellow wavelengths.
+Dogs have only two cones that allow them to only see the blue and yellow wavelengths.

 Next time you wonder why your dog isn’t interested in a certain toy, maybe it’s because he doesn’t notice it.
 I have a red ball in my backyard that my dogs have never picked up.
-I suspect it’s either just blending in with the grass color or my dogs don’t care for ball toys.
+I suspect it’s either just blending in with the grass color or my dogs don’t care for ball toy.